ElektraInitiative/libelektra/doc/tutorials/specification.md

 ### What you'll do

-- use code generation and `kdb` to create and mount a specification for an example CRUD (Create, Read, Update, Delete) application
+- use `kdb` to create and mount a specification for an example CRUD (Create, Read, Update, Delete) application
 - define defaults, examples and checks for keys in the validation

 ## Example App Overview

-For this tutorial you will write a specification for a very simple CRUD backend application.
+For this tutorial you will write a specification for a simple CRUD backend application.
 You need to configure a `port` and a `secure` property, that toggles SSL usage, for the REST server.
 An `ip` and a SQL `dialect` for the database server the app will connect to and finally a `date` where all the data will be saved to a backup.